 If you know someone who has a drug addiction, they can get the help needed to recover.
 A counselor can work with you and the person with the addiction to help them come to terms with their problem and plan a program that can be best customized for their needs.

 Help is always available, and can always provide assistance to those who struggle with drug addiction.
 It is never too late to recover from drug addiction, no matter what a person has already been through.
 It does not matter whether they have ended up in the hospital, alienated friends and family, or only been addicted for years; there are rehab centers with critical services that can provide the necessary addiction treatment help.
-Don’t let people say that it is too late.
+Never let people say to you that it is too late to recover from drug addiction.
 Research has shown that it is never too late to get help.